 Back in the day, all of our kids were on the rowing team at their high school.
 The Friday prior to the regattas, the parents would prepare amazing food for the rowers.
 Lots of protein, pasta, a tray or two of chick fil a nuggets and my specialty, banana pudding.
 We often hosted the kids at our home.
 Fifty hungry rowers on a Friday night was nothing short of fun.

 This custard recipe is similar to a creme anglaise base with fresh vanilla beans stirred into the milk rather than heavy cream .
 Sounds pretty fancy pants for teenagers, but hey- only the best for our kids, right?

 You can use the standard vanilla wafers but I like to also use Lorna Dunes or Chessman for a bit more of a grown up twist.
 I also love Spanish Maria cookies- they are light in sugar and make a delicate base for the custard without being overly sweet.
 There are some things that just scream, “comfort food.”
 Banana pudding is one of those.

 This recipe is based on Art Smith’s banana pudding recipe.
 Chef Smith has an incredible restaurant at Disney Springs in Orlando.
 If you are in the area visiting, be sure to stop by Homecomin’ and sample his fried chicken, craft cocktails and southern goodies.
 All the ingredients are locally sourced including local spirits such as Winter Park Distilling Company Genius Drive Vodka

-- 2 vanilla beans, split with seeds scraped out
+2 whole vanilla bean- split in half, seeds scraped out

 - Bring milk and scraped vanilla seeds and empty vanilla pods to a simmer in a heavy medium size sauce pan.
 After 2 minutes, Using tongs, remove the pods from the warm milk.